promptconf/promptconf.github.io/_pages/proposals.md

 # Call for Proposals

-The inspiration  for our submission process came from the RubyConf process, and their CFP informed the structure and wording of ours!
-Thanks you RubyConf team.
+*The inspiration  for our submission process came from the RubyConf process, and their CFP informed the structure and wording of ours!
+Thank you RubyConf team.*

 Thank you for your interest in speaking at **PromptConf**!
 The conference is **September 28** in Chicago.